GiCarden/HelloWorldMenu/README.md

 # HelloWorldMenu

-A C++ HelloWorldMenu using non-looping structures coded in C++ 14 with CLion.
+A HelloWorldMenu using non-looping structures coded with C++ 14.